Hogbetsotso Za accountability case adjourned

-A case requesting a number of men who have been in charge of organising the annual Hogbetsotso Za festival between 2011 and 2022 to account for festival proceeds has been adjourned to October 24, 2023.
+A case requesting a number of men who have been in charge of organizing the annual Hogbetsotso Za festival between 2011 and 2022 to account for festival proceeds, has been adjourned to October, 24, 2023.

 Case journey